ThomasThelen/QODES/README.md

 	return result;
 }
 ```
 The next step is to point the Eqn.differential_equation to the appropriate location.
+This is done for every solution method.
   ```c++
   RK->Eqn.differential_equation = MyFunction;
 ```